-- Hispanic Americans are three times more likely than White Americans to suffer from conditions leading to organ, and especially kidney failure, due to higher rates of obesity, diabetes, hypertension and heart disease.
+- Hispanic Americans are three times more likely than white Americans to suffer from conditions leading to organ, and especially kidney failure, due to higher rates of obesity, diabetes, hypertension, and heart disease.

 - In 2012, only 13.1% of organ donors were of Hispanic American descent.
 This reflects a lower rate of consent for organ donation among this population.

-Hispanic Americans and Kidney Transplants
+Hispanics/Latinos and Kidney Transplants